manishkumar8312/Learn-Skills/README.md

 # Learn Skills Webpage

 ## Overview
-This is a responsive webpage built using HTML, Tailwind CSS, and JavaScript.
+This is a responsive webpage built using HTML, Tailwind CSS.
 The website promotes the "Learn Skills" platform, showcasing its various features and products related to skill development and career growth.

 ## Features
 - **Responsive Navigation Bar:** Includes links to Home, About Us, and Contact Us, along with a Login/Signup button.